GabrielQueirozNunes/creating_ssh_keys_standard_edition/README.md

 $ chmod 644 ~/.ssh/authorized_keys
 ~~~

 ## Congratulations!
-You ssh key is ready to be used.
+Your ssh key is ready to be used.

-## To access the host, use the follow command
+## To access the host, use the following command

 ~~~Bash
 $ ssh -i /path/to/privateKeyFile -o StrictHostKeyChecking=no userThatPrivateKeyIsConfigured@host.address